panzerdp/dmitripavlutin.com/content/posts/035-array-foreach/index.md

 However, using an arrow function as the callback of `forEach()` would be better.
 The [arrow function preserves](/gentle-explanation-of-this-in-javascript/#7-arrow-function) the value of `this` from the lexical scope, so there would be no need to use the second argument on `forEach()`.

+## 5. forEach skips empty slots

+`forEach()` skips the empty slots when iterating over an array with empty slots (named [sparse array](/power-up-the-array-creation-in-javascript/#third-case-no-element-between-commas)).

-## 5. Iterate array-like objects using forEach
+## 6. Iterate array-like objects using forEach

 `forEach()` can iterate over array-like objects.
 The downside is the need to make the `forEach()` call indirectly: